 “ALX is going ‘back to basics’ at Lazy Edward Bay with the implementation of a low-level, high-power radiometric survey method,” said Sierd Eriks, President and Chief Geologist of the Company.
 “Historical ground prospecting rarely found buried radioactive boulders, but the SPI survey can give precise locations of uranium-bearing boulders that were simply not detected in the prospecting rushes of the past.”

 ALX plans to mobilize prospecting teams in the summer of 2018 to ground-truth radioactive anomalies detected from the SPI survey, and integrate the results of that prospecting with the locations of known conductors and historical geochemical anomalies at the Project.
-To view maps of Lazy Edward Bay and the 2018 radiometric and magnetic survey plan, please click here.

 About Lazy Edward Bay